amilsiddik/cross-corpus-ser-zero-target/README.md

 The supplementary speaker-level GroupKFold analysis uses a different uncertainty unit: seed results are first averaged within each outer fold, and the reported standard deviation is calculated across the **five outer speaker folds**.

+The supplementary domain-probing analysis is deterministic at the probe level and is also summarized as **mean ± standard deviation across five held-out speaker folds**.

 ---

 ## 13. Evaluation metrics